 A comfortable, self-catering cottage on an organic dairy farm with views over the tranquil Teifi Valley in rural north Carmarthenshire, west Wales.
-Enjoy a country retreat with peace and quiet in a beautiful landscape.
+Enjoy a country retreat of peace and quiet in a beautiful landscape.
 There is a private hot-tub for the exclusive use of guests staying in the cottage.
-Centrally located, Penyrallt Fach Cottage is an ideal place for relaxing or venturing out to discover the beaches, mountains and numerous attractions of west Wales, with Pembrokeshire, the coast of Cardigan Bay, Carmarthenshire and St David's all within easy reach.
+Centrally located, Penyrallt Fach Cottage is an ideal place for relaxing or venturing out to discover the beaches, mountains and numerous attractions of west Wales, with Pembrokeshire, the coast of Cardigan Bay, Carmarthenshire, the Cambrian mountains and St David's all within easy reach.

 Escape to Robin Cottage: A Cosy Retreat in Carmarthenshire Nestled within a peaceful courtyard of charming cottages, Robin Cottage is a cosy self-catering holiday home that sleeps 2 guests in a comfortable double bedroom.
 Set within our private 45-acre family estate, this peaceful getaway is just outside the village of Llanboidy, offering a perfect combination of tranquillity and adventure.
 With over 40 acres of beautiful grounds and woodlands to explore, there’s no shortage of outdoor space to enjoy.
 Take a refreshing dip in the outside heated swimming pool (available from 12th April to 1st November 2025), or enjoy a leisurely walk through the woodlands to our private fishing lake, located three-quarters of a mile away.
 There is an EV charger on-site, making it a convenient and eco-friendly option for those travelling by electric vehicle.
 Whether you're seeking to relax or explore, Llanboidy and its surrounding areas offer something for everyone.
 Visit the stunning Pembrokeshire beaches, including Barafundle Bay, Tenby, Saundersfoot, and Amroth.
 History buffs will enjoy exploring nearby castles such as Cilgerran Castle, Carew Castle, and Pembroke Castle.
 For outdoor enthusiasts, the Preseli Hills offer great walking trails, or discover the fascinating Gwal y Ffiliast chambered tomb.
 Don’t miss the picturesque Colby Woodland Garden and the National Botanic Garden of Wales.
 If you're looking for even more charm, a trip to Britain’s smallest city, St. David’s, is a must.
 Robin Cottage is the perfect base for exploring the beauty of Carmarthenshire and Pembrokeshire or simply relaxing in the peaceful countryside.
 No matter the season, there’s always something to do.